ShenChikai/Web_Scraper/README.md

 > In this example, I collected data from https://cryptoslam.io/

 ## Learning Notes
-* In selecting by class using Cheerio/JQuery, every class should have a dot in front of it.
-For example: ```$(.table.table-hover.js-top-by-sales-table-24h.summary-sales-table)```
+* In selecting by class using Cheerio/JQuery, every class should have a dot in front of it. \br For example: ```$(.table.table-hover.js-top-by-sales-table-24h.summary-sales-table)```

 * Iterating with index: ```$(this).find('td').each(function(i) {...})```